Marketing to Kids

 The most widely advertised food and beverages are those in the category “To be consumed as little as possible”.6,7 Moreover, music celebrities, very popular with teenagers, promote low-nutritional value and high-energy products, which contributes to the epidemic of childhood obesity.8 In Quebec, the messages for healthy eating are found drowned in an abundant mass of junk food commercials.
 Indeed, 3/4 of the food subject of advertisements on children’s channels are not part of the four food groups identified in the Canadian Food Guide.9

 Children become very loyal to a brand that manages to capture their attention and address their requests to their parents to get it.
 As early as 3 to 5 years old, children use advertisements to determine which fun products will make them popular, even if they cannot read.10 Children are then a prime target for advertisers, who try to create a relationship between them and the brands from an early age.

 When confronted with advertising, children resort to harassment of “perseverance” towards their parents by claiming a product several dozen times, or by stinging crises, to get what they want.11

 In the short and long term, commercial advertising to children has a significant economic interest for the food industry, because they are ideal targets.
 Indeed, they possess a high purchasing power, influence their parents, can become loyal to a brand from their youngest age and in the long run, and are gullible and easily influenced.12,13

 Help us create marketing to kids-free environments.
-If you think you are in the presence of an illegal advertisement, let us know by filling out the form below.
-We will analyze the information and, if necessary to file a complaint, we will initiate the process with the Quebec Consumer Protection Office.
+If you think you are in the presence of an illegal advertisement, let us know by filling out this form.
+We will analyze the information and, if need be to file a complaint, we will initiate the process with the Quebec Consumer Protection Office.